teleporthq/teleport-documentation/component-generators/README.md

 type ChunkContent = string | any | any[];
 ```

 The chunk content is subject to change and become better defined in the comming updates.
-The idea of chunks is that they will be consumed by syntax tree to code constructors
-based on the type of chunk.
+The idea of chunks is that they will be consumed by syntax tree to code constructors based on the type of chunk.

-For example, we expect the javascript chunk type to contain content which the babel
-javascript code generator can handle.
+For example, we expect the javascript chunk type to contain content which the babel javascript code generator can handle.
 This content happens to be a syntax tree object.

-After the asembly line has finihsed running, we get the resulting chunks.
-These chunks
-are then transformed into string content representing the code of the component.
+After the assembly line has finihsed running, we get the resulting chunks.
+These chunks are then transformed into string content representing the code of the component.

 ```ts
 const { chunks, externalDependencies } = await assemblyLine.run(resolvedUIDL);